Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Results

 In addition, we performed two-way ANOVA tests on the design modality and the number of design options (design problem) to see if the number of design options provided would change participants' decision-making results (Effect of Design Problem: $F(2, 252) = 26.605, p < 0.001$; Interaction Effect: $F(4, 252) = 3.268, p = 0.012$).
 Both the design modality and the number of design options affect the accuracy of participants, and the interaction effect between the design modality and the design problem is also significant.

-Since different design problems result in different design choices, we looked into the differences caused by the design modality separately for each design problem.
-Specifically, we performed $t$-tests between experiment conditions, with a Bonferroni correction adjusted alpha value of 0.017, and the results are shown in Table \ref{tab:cmu_flyer_ttest}.
+Further, we performed $t$-tests between experiment conditions, with a Bonferroni correction adjusted alpha value of 0.017, and the results are shown in Table \ref{tab:cmu_flyer_ttest}.
 In more than half of the pairwise comparisons, there are significant differences in participants' accuracies for selecting the optimal designs between the visual rendering and numerical data conditions, between the numerical data and mixed modality conditions, and between the visual rendering and mixed modality conditions.
 However, there are no significant differences found between numerical data and the mixed modality conditions for picking the optimal designs in the design problem with 16 design options.
 There are also no significant differences found between visual rendering and the mixed modality conditions for picking the optimal designs in both the design problem with 8 design options and the design problem with 16 design options.